 As you learn more about what credit cards are, one of the terms you’ll come across is the annual percentage rate (APR).
 But what is APR on a credit card, and how does APR work?

 Understanding credit card terms like APR can help you know how much a credit card will cost in the long run and how to maintain a healthy credit score.

-Keep reading for an overview of the definition of credit card APR, the different kinds of APR, how to calculate credit card interest, and some tips on how to lower your credit card’s APR.
+Keep reading for an overview of the definition of credit card APR, the different kinds of APR, how to calculate credit card interest, and some tips on how to lower a credit card’s APR.

-How do you calculate credit card interest?
+How to calculate APR for a credit card

 Knowing your credit card’s APR and keeping track of your balance will help you keep track of your expenses and plan accordingly.